ryantd42/NY-Legislative-Git/2023/A8208A-2023/bill.md

   ___________

- Introduced  by  M.  of  A. SANTABARBARA -- read once and referred to the Committee on Children and Families
+ Introduced  by  M.  of  A. SANTABARBARA -- read once and referred to the Committee on Children  and  Families  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the executive law, in relation to providing for a formal process for a parent or legal guardian to request the issuance  of  an